Public Democracy plans to use blockchain to better harness the value of positive human engagement and share that value with those who create it.

 The Public Democracy team has worked to harness the value of positive human engagement for over a decade, and we intend to combine our proprietary data assets with blockchain technology to build the new currency of engagement: Umatr (pronounced, “you matter”).

 The recent deflated crypto-currency bubble coming on the heels of the unregulated ICO craze of 2017 has resulted in some healthy skepticism of crypto-currencies and blockchain.
-But we have always believed the amazing power and potential in blockchain was not in its ability to create currency but in the transformative power of smart contracts and tokenization.
-And so while the market shifts following the crash of Bitcoin have extended our horizon on development, we are still quite bullish on blockchain.
+However, we have always believed the amazing power and potential in blockchain was not in its ability to create currency but in the transformative power of smart contracts and tokenization.
+So, while the market shifts following the crash of Bitcoin have extended our horizon on development, we are still quite bullish on blockchain.

 Unlike many crypto-projects, we’re starting with more than an idea.
 Over the past decade, Public Democracy has built one of the largest and most advanced values and behavioral databases in America.

 We’re doing a lot of things differently as a certified B-Corp, but one of the most significant is that we plan to launch the Umatr ecosystem by giving Umatr (and all those who will eventually own and use Umatr utility tokens that reflect its value) an ownership stake in that database through a Securitized Token Offering (STO).

 We understand that each of our data points represents a valuable moment when we connected with a real person — where that person’s willingness to engage provided us a glimpse into their values, hopes, and sometimes fears.
 Every engagement recorded in our database reflects a moment when a person believed that something we were offering them could make a difference and that their voice could matter.

 The value of our data and behavioral models built from it is a reflection of those moments when people sought to make a difference, pursue their purpose, and promote the common good.
 We believe they should share in the value that has been created.